Charliedavis-cs/CSC2400-VRP-Project/README.md

 ## Project Description

-This repository contains the CSC 2400 Algorithms term project for comparing algorithms for the Capacitated Vehicle Routing Problem (CVRP).
-In CVRP, a set of customers with known demands must be served by vehicles that start and end at a depot.
+This repository contains the CSC 2400 Algorithms project for comparing algorithms for the Capacitated Vehicle Routing Problem.
+In this problem a set of customers with known demands must be served by vehicles that start and end at a place.
 Each vehicle has a fixed capacity, and the goal is to create routes that serve all customers while minimizing total travel distance and respecting capacity limits.

 ## Algorithms Being Compared